If you study a bodyguard at work you will notice how they only look at the person they are protecting just long enough to see what they are doing.

-Our Brain is a small biological mass of soft wrinkly soft matter that is so important that it is inside a thick bony protection we call our skull but to make sure it isn’t damaged when we bump our head it is wrapped in three layers of tissue and floats in a special shock-proof fluid.
+Our Brain is a small biological mass of soft wrinkly soft matter that is so important that it is located inside a thick bony protection we call our skull and much more protection.
+To make sure it isn’t damaged, when we bump our head, it is wrapped in three layers of tissue and floats in a special shock-proof fluid.

 It started its work six weeks after its mother became pregnant and hasn’t stopped since then.
 It is more powerful than any computer ever built and obtains most of its information without very much help from us.
 In fact we have no idea of what really goes on.
 For more details on this please read our 10 part guide starting with10 PART GUIDE